Carrie Patterson, Chair

 Amanda (Lamont) Link (art history/psychology, 2005) completed her master's degree in Clinical Psychology at Towson University in 2007.
 She is currently a special education teacher in the Preschool Therapeutic Autism Program at The Forbush School (Sheppard-Pratt) in Towson.

 Jennifer Lamar (art history, 2010) worked as a Collections Database developer at the Barnes Foundation in Philadelphia, PA.
 She is currently pursuing a Master of Education in art education at Kutztown University.

-Angelia Lane (studio art, 2005) Is currently completing and MFA at SUNY New Paltz in painting and drawing.
-Her work can be seen at http://www.angelialane.com.
+Angelia Lane (Murray) (studio art, 2005) is currently completing an MFA at SUNY New Paltz in painting and drawing.
 View Angelia's web site

 Emily Macenko (art history, 2005) worked for several years as Assistant Director of Alumni and Parent Relations in the Development Office of the Maryland Institute College of Art in Baltimore.
 She recently completed the Master of Arts Program in Visual and Critical Studies at the California College of Art in San Francisco and now works in the development office of the Oakland Museum of California.